google/ExoPlayer/extensions/vp9/README.md

 so you need to make sure you are passing an `LibvpxVideoRenderer` to the player, then implement your own logic to use the renderer for a given track.

-`LibvpxVideoRenderer` can optionally output to a `VpxVideoSurfaceView` when not being used via `SimpleExoPlayer`, in which case color space conversion will be performed using a GL shader.
-To enable this mode, send the renderer a message of type `LibvpxVideoRenderer.MSG_SET_OUTPUT_BUFFER_RENDERER` with the `VpxVideoSurfaceView` as its object, instead of sending `MSG_SET_SURFACE` with a `Surface`.
+`LibvpxVideoRenderer` can optionally output to a `VideoDecoderSurfaceView` when not being used via `SimpleExoPlayer`, in which case color space conversion will be performed using a GL shader.
+To enable this mode, send the renderer a message of type `C.MSG_SET_OUTPUT_BUFFER_RENDERER` with the `VideoDecoderSurfaceView` as its object, instead of sending `MSG_SET_SURFACE` with a `Surface`.

 ## Links ##